Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ![image](_static/images/mobile-refinery.png)

-- Techno can convert the ore under its feet into cash in real time, like GDI's EPIC unit MARV in Command & Conquer 3 Kane's Wrath.
+- Units can convert the ore underneath them into cash in real time, like GDI's EPIC unit MARV in Command & Conquer 3 Kane's Wrath, when `MobileRefinery` is true.
   - This logic cannot work on buildings.
+- `MobileRefinery.TransDelay` specifies the interval in game frames between two mining "processes".
+  - `MobileRefinery.AmountPerCell` controls how many "bails" of ore can be mined at each cell at once.
+  - By default, ore mined this way is worth the same as if it was harvested and refined the normal way.
+This can be adjusted with `MobileRefinery.CashMultiplier`.
+- `MobileRefinery.Display=true` will create a flying text displaying the total cash amount received each mining process. `MobileRefinery.Display.Houses` controlls who can see this text.
+- An animation will be played at each interval at each mined cell.
+If `MobileRefinery.Anims` contains 8 entries, then an entry will be picked according to unit facing.
+Otherwise, an entry will be chosen at random.
+  - If `MobileRefinery.AnimMove=true`, the animations will move with the unit.

 In `rulesmd.ini`:
 ```ini